root-project/web/manual/python/index.md

 from the ROOT::Math classes.
 This allowed to define Python functions that could be used for fitting in Fit::Fitter.<br/>
-In the new PyROOT, `TPyMultiGenFunction` and `TPyMultiGradFunction` do not exist anymore, since their functionality is automatically provided by new cppyy: when a Python class inherits from a C++ class, a wrapper C++ class is automatically generated.
-That wrapper class will redirect any call from C++ to the methods implemented by the Python class.
+In the new PyROOT, `TPyMultiGenFunction` and `TPyMultiGradFunction` do not exist anymore, since their functionality is automatically provided by new cppyy: if a Python class inherits from a C++ class, a wrapper C++ class is automatically generated.
+That wrapper class redirects any call from C++ to the methods implemented by the Python class.

 _**Example**_